-Texas Oncology is looking for a Medical Laboratory Scientist to join our team!This full time position will support the Flower Mound, Texas location.
+Texas Oncology is looking for a Medical Laboratory Scientist to join our team!This position will support the Abilene location.

 This position will be either a level 1, 2 or Sr based on relevant candidate experience.

 Texas Oncology is the largest community oncology provider in the country and has approximately 600+ providers in 220+ sites across Texas and southeastern Oklahoma.
 Our founders pioneered community-based cancer care because they believed in making the best available cancer care accessible to all communities, allowing people to fight cancer at home with the critical support of family and friends nearby.
 Our mission is still the same today-at Texas Oncology, we use leading-edge technology and research to deliver high-quality, high-touch, evidence-based cancer care to help our patients achieve "More breakthroughs.
 More victories." ® in their fight against cancer.
 Today, Texas Oncology treats half of all Texans diagnosed with cancer on an annual basis.

 Why work for us?